Manchester in Carroll County, Maryland — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Maryland Civil War Trails marker series.

 Location.
 39° 39.734′ N, 76° 53.463′ W. Marker is in Manchester, Maryland, in Carroll County.
 Marker is on Manchester Road (Maryland Route 27) 0.3 miles west of Main Street (Maryland Route 30), on the right when traveling west.
+The marker is located in Westside Memorial Park.
 Touch for map.
-The marker is located in Westside Memorial Park.
 Marker is in this post office area: Manchester MD 21102, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-A different marker also named Manchester (approx. 0.3 miles away); German Church (approx. 0.4 miles away); Mason-Dixon Line (approx. 4.3 miles away in Pennsylvania); Spring Garden (approx. 4.3 miles away); Hampstead District (approx. 4.3 miles away); Hoffman Paper Mills (approx. 6.3 miles away); Union Mills (approx. 6.7 miles away); Defiance at Union Mills (approx. 6.7 miles away).
+A different marker also named Manchester (approx. 0.3 miles away); German Church (approx. 0.4 miles away); Miller-Warner Farm (approx. 3.1 miles away); Mason-Dixon Line (approx. 4.3 miles away in Pennsylvania); Spring Garden (approx. 4.3 miles away); Hampstead District (approx. 4.3 miles away); Hoffman Paper Mills (approx. 6.3 miles away); Union Mills (approx. 6.7 miles away).
 Touch for a list and map of all markers in Manchester.

 Categories. • War, US Civil •